Lahti: Languages

+At least 100 different languages are spoken in Lahti.
+The most commonly spoken foreign languages are Russian (2.8%), Arabic (1.1%), Estonian (0.6%), Ukrainian (0.5%) and English (0.3%).

+Immigration

+As of 2024, there were 12,841 persons with a migrant background living in Lahti, or 11% of the population.
+The number of residents who were born abroad was 12,146, or 10 per cent of the population.
+The number of persons with foreign citizenship living in Lahti was 8,268.
+Most foreign-born citizens came from the former Soviet Union, Estonia, Iraq, Russia and Ukraine.

+The relative share of immigrants in Lahti's population is close to the national average.
+Furthermore, the city's new residents are increasingly of foreign origin.
+This will increase the proportion of foreign residents in the coming years.

+Religion

+In 2023, the Evangelical Lutheran Church was the largest religious group with 60.6% of the population of Lahti.
+Other religious groups accounted for 2.9% of the population.
+36.5% of the population had no religious affiliation.

 Economy

 The economic region of Lahti, which includes the surrounding municipalities, was strongly affected by the collapse of Finnish-Soviet trade and by the recession in the early 1990s.
 The value of production slumped, especially in the mechanical engineering industry and other manufacturing industries (e.g. the furniture industry).
 Production also decreased in the textile and clothing industry.
 In 1990, there were 90,370 jobs in the Lahti region.
 The number of jobs diminished over the next couple of years, so that in 1993 there were fewer than 70,000 jobs in the region.
 The number of jobs had slowly increased to 79,138 in 1999.

 In 1995, R&D expenditure was FIM 715 per person, while Finland's average was about FIM 2050.
 The amount of Tekes (the National Technology Agency) funding in the Lahti Region grew 40% during 2004–2007 while the average growth in Finland was 60%.